 If you’re serious about forex trading, you need to understand how charts and chart analysis tools can help you identify trades that maximize your potential earnings while minimizing risk.

 Standard chart patterns are easy to identify just by glancing at a chart and spotting certain movements, but advanced patterns, also known as harmonic patterns, require additional tools and information to identify trade opportunities and monitor price movements.

-These harmonic patterns offer incredible value to traders who use them to inform their trading plan, and all of the tools you need to spot and track these patterns are available in online platforms such as MetaTrader 5.
+These harmonic patterns offer incredible value to traders who use them to inform their trading plan, and all of the tools you need to spot and track these patterns are available on online platforms such as MetaTrader 5.
 In general, the key characteristic of any harmonic pattern is the way the chart movement corresponds to the famous Fibonacci levels.

 The Importance of Fibonacci Levels

 Harmonic patterns are named after measurements known as Fibonacci levels, which are mathematical markers, expressed as ratios, that are used to indicate potential lines of support and resistance with a given asset.
-Fibonacci ratios are seen both in nature and in art, and their “harmonious” nature isn’t just appealing to the eye—they have also proved over time to be reliable metrics for forecasting future price movements.

 Harmonic patterns develop when an asset’s price movements reach certain Fibonacci markers, moving both up and down in retracements and extensions that can foreshadow price breakouts.
 Although there are exceptions, most harmonic patterns feature four price movements from a starting point, X.

 By studying these retracement levels and using them to time your trades in forex, you can reduce your risk.
 The graphic below shows the lines of retracement and range of risk associated with an asset that has fallen into a harmonic pattern: